NynaSunner/NynaSunner.github.io/shrines/homestuck/classes.md

 - Gender: Neutral
 > One who steals Aspect or steals through Aspect to benefit others

+More than a "stealing" class, Rogues are about redistribution.
+They take when there's an excess to give when there's insufficence.

-Rogues are about redistribution.
-A Rogue starts off by not trusting themselves with their aspect, so they give it to others.
-If those others are assholes this can end badly for the Rogue.
+A Rogue starts off by not trusting themselves with their Aspect, often due to self-esteem issues, so they give it to others.
+They don't give it to anyone, though, they're selective and only give it to those they see fit.
+Being the most active of the passive Classes, the Rogue prioritizes loved ones and people they like, and are often quite protective of them.

+Rogues dislike their Aspect in its purest form, and specially hate experiencing that themselves, so they might appear as their opposite or a different Aspect.
+Because of this they often seek the balance between their own and their opposite Aspect.

+Despite this, failed Rogues isolate themselves, often using a symbolysm of their Aspect.

-A rogue's goal is to be confident in their own abilities and start using their Aspect instead of giving it away freely.
+A Rogue's goal is to be confident in their own abilities and start keeping some of their Aspect, instead of giving it all away.

-Their inversion is the [Knight](#knight), where they try to hide their flaws and be someone they're not.
+Their inversion is the [Knight](#knight), where they try to isolate themselves and hide their true self behind their opposite Aspect.

 ## Bard